vmware-archive/node-examples/query/README.md

 data = await region.query("select * from /test x where x.bar >5")
 ```

-The results of the query are returned as an unsorted array of objects.
+The results of each query are returned as an unsorted array of objects.
 So in the query
  "select * from /test x where x.bar >5", the results are the five entry values
  like '{bar:7}' where bar > 5.
 The result set doesn't contain the keys unless
  querying against the keyset itself.